wrenchpilot/it-tools-mcp/README.md

 ![ASCII Art Text Example](screenshots/ascii-art-text-example.png)

-*Examples of using the IT Tools MCP server with VS Code Copilot Chat for secure password hashing and creative ASCII art generation*
+Examples of using the IT Tools MCP server with VS Code Copilot Chat for secure password hashing and creative ASCII art generation.

 ## Available Tools